bth5032/CreamCastle_CSE291/project 2/README.md

 The data comes from the MNIST dataset of handwritten digits.
 Data has been processed from IDX format into Numpy format.

 #### Code Base
-To run the code, execute,
+To run the code, execute
+'''

-* python run_logisticregression.py
+python run_logisticregression.py
-* python run_softmaxregression.py
+python run_softmaxregression.py

+'''

 Math functionality (probability, loss functions, gradients, gradient descents) are stored in the respective files:
 * math_logistic.py